 Melodrama is a unique theatrical experience, invented in the USA.
 But nobody does it quite as uniquely as Summer Mummers.
-Summer Mummers, a Permian Basin summer tradition for more than fifty-nine years, is the longest continuing melodrama in the United States and is internationally renowned.
+Summer Mummers, a Permian Basin summer tradition for more than seventy-three years, is the longest continuing melodrama in the United States and is internationally renowned.
 This unique group has been privileged to perform in Dundalk, Ireland and Dongying, China, proving that laughter is indeed a universal language.

 The oldest auxiliary organization at Midland Community Theatre, Summer Mummers entertains thousands of patrons each summer while providing Midland Community Theatre with an astounding quarter of a million dollars each year.
 In fact, nearly twenty-seven percent of Midland Community Theatre’s annual budget is a direct result of Summer Mummers.